5 Tips for Avoiding Marketing Mistakes When Partnering With an Outsourced Marketing Agency

 Whether outsourcing one or several functions, begin with a small, stand-alone task.
 Start with something fairly straightforward that’s not made up of several moving parts.
 Avoid diving right into a complex web development project with a new agency; you might find that the learning curve is steep, costly, and exhausting.
 Try a simple collateral piece or a new business card design instead.
 The slower pace of a small project doesn’t signify that it’s floundering.
 Give it some time and you’ll start to feel comfortable with your external team.
 And when you do, broaden the scope of projects you tackle together.

 Avoiding marketing mistakes isn’t always easy, but it is possible.
-You have to trust the process.
+You have to trust the creative process.
 Do your best to keep things in check and be an active participant in your forward progress.
 At the end of the day, partnering with an outsourced marketing agency will drive new growth and uncover and promote new opportunities for your business.